explorable-viz/esop2025/ESOP-revision-plan.md

 ### 7.1 Future work

 Replace the current (quite garbled) paragraphs with following discussion points:
-- [ ] Semantically justified dependency relation, but once which potentially separate e.g. control from data dependencies
+- [ ] Semantically justified dependency relation, but once which potentially separates e.g. control from data dependencies
 - [ ] Executable graph slicing/intensional information, plus option to elide when not needed (vs. current design where not needed at all)